-NOTE - In an SST BSS, the SST AP indicates the set of enabled SST operating channels in an SST Operation element and the subset of SST channels that SST STAs are allowed to access during a (short) beacon interval in the SST element.
-SST STAs are allowed to access an SST channel during a (short) beacon interval only if they have received an explicit indication by the SST AP via an SST element included in the S1G Beacon that precedes the (short) beacon interval.

 An SST AP may include an SST element in transmitted S1G Beacon frames.
 An SST AP includes an SST element with the DL bit in the SST element set to 1 and estimated start times and SST channels for DL transmissions in the Channel Activity Schedule field to indicate the expected times for the transmission of DL frames.
-These frames can be used by the SST STAs to estimate the channel parameters which can be used as input to an algorithm for the selection of an operating (#3136) channel.
+These frames can be used by the SST STAs to estimate the channel parameters which can be used as input to an algorithm for the selection of an SST (#3136) channel.

 The AP may transmit sounding frames to SST STAs for the purpose of estimating channel parameters.
-The AP may transmit sounding frames for SST STA channel estimation either in parallel or in series or a combination of the two. (#3624)
+The AP may transmit sounding frames for SST STA channel estimation either in parallel or in series or a combination of the two, where a parallel transmission by an S1G AP shall use either the value S1G_DUP_1M or the value S1G_DUP_2M for the TXVECTOR parameter FORMAT of the PHY-TXSTART.request for the transmission. (#3624)

 An S1G AP may include an SST element (see 8.4.2.170l (Subchannel Selective Transmission (SST) element)) in an S1G Beacon to indicate on which channels an SST STA is allowed to transmit within the BSS or SST BSS.

-An S1G AP may indicate on which SST channels it intends to transmit sounding and non-sounding frames following the transmission of an S1G Beacon frame by including a SST element in the S1G Beacon frame with a non-zero value in at least one (#3137) Channel Activity bitmap subfield and a value of 1 in the corresponding DL Activity subfield.
+An S1G AP may indicate on which SST channels it intends to transmit sounding and non-sounding frames following the transmission of an S1G Beacon frame by including a SST element in the S1G Beacon frame with a non-zero value in at least one bit of the (#3137) Channel Activity bitmap subfield and a value of 1 in the corresponding DL Activity subfield.
 An SST STA may choose the best SST channel for transmissions based on its analysis of the sounding signals and received transmissions.

-In an SST BSS, an SST STA shall not transmit in a channel that is not the primary channel of the BSS, for which (#3830) the corresponding bit of the SST Channel Activity Bitmap is 0 in the most recently received SST element from its associated AP.
+In an SST BSS, an SST STA shall not transmit in a channel that is not the primary channel of the BSS if (#3830) the corresponding bit of the SST Channel Activity Bitmap is 0 in the most recently received SST element from its associated AP.
 An SST STA shall not transmit using a channel width that is greater than the value of the SST Channel Unit indicated in the most recently received SST Operation element from its associated AP.

-When no SST Operation element has been received by an SST STA from its associated AP, the STA shall not transmit a frame with a BSSID that is equal to the BSSID of the BSS with which the STA is associated, in a channel of operation that is not a channel (#3831) of operation of the BSS.
+When no SST Operation element has been received by an SST STA from its associated AP, the STA shall not transmit a frame with a BSSID that is equal to the BSSID of the BSS with which the STA is associated, in a channel of operation that is not included in the channels (#3831) of operation of the BSS.

 If the frames that are transmitted by an S1G AP in response to an announcement of transmission activity within a SST element are sounding frames, the S1G AP shall use the same value for the TXPWR_LEVEL(#3138) parameter of the TXVECTOR for each of the sounding frame transmissions associated with the SST element announcement.
-An S1G AP should transmit SST sounding frames at times and on SST channels indicated for downlink activity in (#3832) SST elements that it transmits.
+An S1G AP should transmit SST sounding frames at times and on SST channels indicated for downlink activity in the Activity Start Time and Channel Activity Bitmap fields of the (#3832) SST elements that it transmits.